jpr71/PrisonBreak/README.md

 # PrisonBreak
-Prolog implementation of our Fiascomatic playset: Prison Breal
+Prolog implementation of our Fiascomatic playset: Prison Break